KyleAntonio/Antonio-ECEC-ECE2112-Experiment3/README.md

 ## Problem 2
 ##### Problem 2 involves extracting information from the dataframe using subsetting, slicing, and indexing operations.
 For the first sub-problem, the first 5 rows was asked to be displayed but the odd numbered column must be exclusively shown.
 Using slicing and indexing, we can make the code such that it shows the first 5 rows.
 Using the same principle, we can start at index 1 for the column the slice in increments of 2 to get odd numbered columns.
 ##### For the second and third sub-problem, .loc was used to specify the conditions that must be met to display the row and the given column.
-The same approach was used in the third sub-problem, however, the logical operator OR was used to look for multiple entries under one column.
+The same approach was used in the fourth sub-problem, however, the logical operator OR was used to look for multiple entries under one column.